Air dry clothes (year round)

 Plug computers, printers, and desk lights into an occupancy-sensing control strip that turns selected equipment off when you’re not around.

 White roofs reflect heat during the summer.
 This might not be so useful in colder climates.
 If new roofing is financially out of reach, painting the old roof white with special reflective paint called hyperseal paint can work much the same magic.
+(Although they reflect heat they do not reduce greenhouse gases unless they reduce the amount of non-renewable energy you use .)

 Seal large air leaks